lotrRudyy/er/docs/er_protocol.md

 this file

-any other ER doc
+any other ER doc (all other docs must be kept in sync with this one)

 code comments

 or developer preference

-This file wins.
+This file wins and is treated as the ultimate truth.

 11. Change Control